dhurum/sjparser/Readme.md

 using SJParser::SArray;

 int main() {
-  //Type alias for object parser, for easier callback declaration.
+  // Type alias for object parser, for easier callback declaration.
-  //Object has 3 fields - std::string, int64_t, std::vector<std::string>
+  // Object has 3 fields - std::string, int64_t, std::vector<std::string>
   using ParserType = Object<Value<std::string>, Value<int64_t>, SArray<Value<std::string>>>;

-  //Callback, will be called once object is parsed auto objectCb = [&](ParserType &parser) {
+  // Callback, will be called once object is parsed auto objectCb = [&](ParserType &parser) {
-    //Some external API call
+    // Some external API call
     DB.writeObject(
-      //Rvalue reference to the first object field (std::string) parser.get<0>().pop(),
+      // Rvalue reference to the first object field (std::string) parser.get<0>().pop(),
-      //If second field is present use it, otherwise use some default value parser.get<1>().isSet() ? parser.get<1>().get() : 0,
+      // If second field is present use it, otherwise use some default value parser.get<1>().isSet() ? parser.get<1>().get() : 0,
-      //Rvalue reference to the third object field (std::vector<std::string>) parser.get<2>().pop());
+      // Rvalue reference to the third object field (std::vector<std::string>) parser.get<2>().pop());
-    //Returning false from the callback with make parser stop with an error return true;
+    // Returning false from the callback with make parser stop with an error return true;
   };

-  //Declare parser.
+  // Declare parser.
 It expects an array of objects.
-  //List of field names and a callback are pased as an argument to the object parser Parser<Array<ParserType>> parser({{"string", "integer", "array"}, objectCb});
+  // List of field names and a callback are pased as an argument to the object parser,
+  // array parser "understands" that they are not for its use and forwards them to
+  // the child parser.
+  Parser<Array<ParserType>> parser({{"string", "integer", "array"}, objectCb});

-  //Parse a piece of json.
+  // Parse a piece of json.
 During parsing object callback will be called. parser.parse(R"(
   [{
     "string": "str1",